knative/docs/docs/serving/encryption/encryption-overview.md

 ![Cluster local domain](./encryption-cluster-local-domain.drawio.svg)

-* Certificate CN/SAN contains the cluster-local domain of a Knative Service, e.g. `myapp.namespace.svc.cluster.local`, `myapp.namespace.svc`, `myapp.namespace`.
+* Certificate CN/SAN contains the cluster-local domains of a Knative Service, e.g. `myapp.namespace.svc.cluster.local`, `myapp.namespace.svc`, `myapp.namespace`.
 * The certificates are hosted using SNI by the cluster-local endpoint of the ingress-controller.
 * The caller has to trust the CA that signed the certificates (this is out of the scope of Knative).
 One option to do this is using [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) from cert-manager.
 * To create the certificates, Knative relies on [cert-manager](https://cert-manager.io/) and our bridging component [net-certmanager](https://github.com/knative-extensions/net-certmanager/).
 They need to be installed and configured for the feature to work.